vigneswaranav/NewsReaderApp/README.md

 ## Core Data Stack

 - **PersistenceController**:
-  Manages the `NSPersistentContainer`, ensuring persistent stores are loaded.
+  Manages the `NSPersistentContainer` and database initialisation and ensures that persistent stores are created and loaded.
   Provides a main (UI) context and optional background contexts for writes.

 - **FetchResultControllerObserver**:
-  A generic observer wrapping `NSFetchedResultsController`, publishing entity updates to SwiftUI (allowing real-time list updates without manual reloads).
+  A generic observer wrapping `NSFetchedResultsController`, publishing entity updates to SwiftUI views (allowing real-time list updates without manual reloads).

 - **Handlers & Mappers**:
-  - **EntityModelMapperProtocol** defines how to map entities to domain models and back.
+  - **EntityModelMapperProtocol** defines how to map entities to domain models and vice-versa.
   - **DatabaseHandler** & sync handlers define how to perform CRUD operation on entities and conforms to **EntityModelMapperProtocol**.

 ---